Parallel BZIP2 (PBZIP2)

 Bugs/Contact

-If you would like to report any bugs or contact me related to the software you can reach me via e-mail at: PBZIP2 Contact Address
+If you would like to report any bugs please create a bug entry on our PBZIP2 Bug Tracker.
+To contact me you can reach me via e-mail at: PBZIP2 Contact Address

 • This web page best viewed using a resolution of 800 x 600 or higher.